compujuckel/assettoserver-docs/versioned_docs/version-0.0.54/thebeginnersguide.md

    ![](./assets/guide/11.png)

    :::caution
+   When adding more cars, remember to also increase the `Capacity` slider, otherwise only the first 11 cars will get loaded.

-   Only add as many cars to the entry list as there are pits available for the track and layout you've chosen.
+   Only add as many cars as there are pits available for the layout of the track you've chosen.
    The limit is displayed below the `Capacity` slider and for Shutoko Revival Project - Tatsumi PA looks like this:

    ![](./assets/guide/caution1.png)